gerritjvv/pjson/README.md

 All data returned are clojure persistent data structures that can be used with assoc, merge, map, reduce etc.

+## Who should use this library

+*   If any of the tradeoffs are not a stopper for your project
+*   You have some knowledge (or control) of the content you parse.
+*   You need speed at all cost.
+*   You spend more than 30-50% of your application time on json parsing, and need to scale more.

+### Assumptions about the data

+*   Characters '{' '[' cannot be used in the String values, not even escaped.
+This in practice happens rarely. e.g ```{"a": "a \{"}``` cannot be parsed.
+*   The data is correct JSON data.
+*   For maximum speed your JSON data should be compatible with the "ISO-8859-1" encoding, otherwise the way Strings are decoded by the JVM will slow you down.

+### Tradeoffs

+*   sun.misc.Unsafe must be supported on the JVM you use, if you are not using the Oracle JVM please test first.
+*   no format checking is provided.
+*   String data written as json is not checked or escaped in any way.
+Its assumed that your data is pre-validated for escaped characters.

 ## Speed, Charsets and JVM version